"It's in our backyard...it's in our front yard. This nuclear contamination is shortening all life. We're going to have to unite as a people

 He describes the dire situation that our environment has to deal with today, but he also offers solutions.
 With his gentle power, he tells us how damaged the Earth is today by toxins of all kinds: chemicals from mining and industry, and, worst of all, nuclear fallout from nuclear testing, storage and transportation.

-Corbin has seen a time approaching quickly where we will not be able to use our water at all, where it is all contaminated, filled with poisons that we have put there ourselves.
-Corbin says "the water has a life, and we have to pray for it.
+Corbin has seen a time approaching quickly when we will not be able to use our water at all, where it is all contaminated, filled with poisons that we have put there ourselves.
+Corbin says, "the water has a life, and we have to pray for it.
 All the water that comes from the Mother Earth, that's her blood," and we must work to heal it.

 Corbin knows what he's talking about because his research has not taken place in an institute or university, but in the field, with the people, the plants and the animals all over this Earth.
 As a medicine man, he's doctored the Down Winders who are suffering horrible deaths from nuclear fallout.
 He's visited mutated children in Kazakhstan hospitals who lived close to the Russian nuclear test site.
 He's seen the extinction of medicine plants due to the toxins of mining and the disappearance of many birds and animals that once roamed his childhood homelands.